rahulsinghishere/techskillsonline/README.md

-# techskillsonline
+# TechSkillsOnline
-This repository maintains Project files for TechSkillsOnline Web Application
+This repository maintains Project files for TechSkillsOnline Web Application.
+A new Branc is Created now.
+This will serve as the local branch for Devs